-Since the approval of the Cannabis Act in 1935, the possession, sale and use of cannabis is criminalized.
+Since the approval of the Cannabis Act in 1935, the possession, sale, and use of cannabis are criminalized in Thailand.

-Cultivation, transport and possession of up to ten kilograms of cannabis is punishable by a maximum sentence of five years in prison and/or a fine.
-If it is more than ten kilogram, the government may impose a sentence of up to fifteen years in prison and/or a hefty fine.
-However, for the majority of people the possession of a small amount of cannabis results in a fine rather than a prison sentence, since methamphetamines are viewed as a more serious issue by the domestic narcotics police.
+Cultivation, transport, and possession of up to ten kilograms of cannabis are punishable by a maximum sentence of five years in prison and/or a fine.
+If it is more than ten kilograms, the government may impose a sentence of up to fifteen years in prison and/or a hefty fine.
+However, for the majority of people, the possession of a small amount of cannabis results in a fine rather than a prison sentence, since methamphetamines are viewed as a more serious issue by the domestic narcotics police.